 He said, “Mom, do we still have to do chores while we’re on vacation?”

 “Yes, we need to take good care of our friend’s house, so we still do chores.”

 He paused, looked carefully at me, and said, “Then why are you doing mine?”

 I cannot tell you how much joy this little boy gives us.

-My friend, Lauren, reminded me yesterday about taking our thoughts captive, and she wondered whether it would help Dimples to memorize some specific Bible verses to help with her anxiety.
-If she doesn’t oppose the idea, I think it would be a great help to Dimples.
+A friend reminded me yesterday about taking our thoughts captive, and she wondered whether it would help Kalkidan to memorize some specific Bible verses to help with her anxiety.
+If she doesn’t oppose the idea, I think it would be a great help to Kalkidan.
 I also think it would be a good project for me to make some scripture cards for myself to take my thoughts captive.
 There is power in the truth.
 I’m sure I’ll write more about this soon.